 Bryant’s upbringing shaped his journey as an entrepreneur in ways he could have never imagined.
 Years later, far from the oil fields in Texas, his recent work earned him a spot in the latest class of Forbes 30 Under 30.

-What started as a natural knack for entrepreneurship was cultivated at SMU Cox School of Business in his energy classes.
+What started as a natural knack for entrepreneurship was cultivated at SMU, and especially when he signed up for energy classes at the Cox School.
 After his father, Gary, passed away his freshman year, Bryant knew he wanted to carry on his father’s legacy in energy.
 So Bryant did what any college student would do — he started his own company, Momentum Technologies.

 Bryant’s company is built around a pioneering method of recycling lithium-ion batteries and Rare Earth permanent magnets that separates the elements found in nearly every modern electronic device for reuse — an innovation set to transform how those elements are obtained.
 Momentum Technologies offers a new way of battery recycling through its exclusively licensed process, Membrane Solvent Extraction (MSX): using a specially coated membrane to capture the pure elements, which can be used over and over again.